all-in-one-of/snippets/HOU_SOP_Vellum.md

 # [Vellum Solver]
+You can enter solver and manage forces inside
+Not updating some animatied values of attribs ffrom constrains in solver  instead of it dive velum solver and place "velumConstrainsProperties"
 # [Vellum Solver drape]
 To create drape from patches.
 `welding frame` - where it start to fuse  (maby work on frame 1 ?)